VickyViana/vehicles_insight/README.md

 ## Context

-This repository contains the dataframe 'vehicles.csv', with a lot of technical information of huge list of existing vehicles.
-Working with a .csv file is difficult, thus an script has been created in order to get the dataframe information easily.
+This repository contains the dataframe 'vehicles.csv', with a lot of technical information of a huge list of existing vehicles.
+Working with a .csv file is difficult, thus an script has been created in order to visualize the dataframe information easily.

 ---